 - Consumables: You can use all sorts of plastics, metals and wood products.
 I have found the most success carving wood.
 My favorite material is 1/4 in poplar from the local hardware store.
 It comes in 4 foot lengths.

 - Bits: I basically use three primary bits (1/8, 1/16 and 1/32).
-This come in upcut for plastics and downcut for wood.
+These come in upcut for plastics and downcut for wood.
 Here is a good article/video on the subject.

 - Other Tools: I have purchased a dremel tool, hand sander, tape measure and often run down to the shop to use the chop saw.